 11. Remove the pork from the oven and switch the oven to grill mode at 250°C. Meanwhile brush some rice vinegar on the skin side.
 Once the grill is ready, grill the pork on the upper shelf of the oven till the whole of the surface of the skin has bubbled and there are areas of char.
 This should take around 5 mins.

 Update: No need to brush the vinegar anymore.
 It was already applied in the marinating stage.

 12. Remove from the oven and allow to cool for 10 mins.
 Lower the temperature of the grill to 200°C.

 13. Using a serrated knife, scrape of the top layer of the rind.

-14. Brush on some cooking oil and sprinkle 1 tsp salt evenly over the surface and return to the oven and grill at 200°C until the rind is golden brown.
+14. Brush on some cooking oil and return to the oven and grill at 200°C until the rind is golden brown.

 15. Allow to cool before chopping into 1.5cm chunks of crispy, juicy goodness.
 Enjoy!